nkalupahana/p2p-chat/README.md

 This project is a basic P2P messaging client that utilizes NAT hole punching.
 It has two parts:

 - `server/`: used for initial connection and to exchange NAT IP & port.
-Deployed using Terraform code in `server_deploy/`.
+Deployed onto Google Cloud using Terraform code in `server_deploy/`.
 - `client/`: used for actually sending and receiving messages.
 Connects to server, then uses information to make P2P connection.

 > NOTE: NAT hole punching doesn't work on all networks.
-[Before you use this, ensure that you have a permissive NAT that allows for hole punching.](https://clients.dh2i.com/NatTest/).
+[Before you use this, ensure that you have a permissive NAT that allows for hole punching.](https://clients.dh2i.com/NatTest/)

 Two clients that use the same "keyword" can send messages between each other, as you'd expect from a standard messaging client.